Slong011/annual_returns_technology_healthcare/README.md

-This report is for educational purposes only and does not constitute financial advice or recommendations.
+This academic project was created for educational purposes only.
+It is not affiliated with or endorsed by any financial institution.
+The funds mentioned are hypothetical and used for illustrative purposes only.